 PRE-RACE MEETING AT Sawtelle Mountain Resort

-More information will be provided as the race gets closer via this website and a participant newsletter.
 The race meeting is not mandatory but is very helpful for participants.
-If you do not come to the meeting PLEASE read through the entire website before the start and read the newsletter that will come out the week before the race.
+If you do not come to the meeting PLEASE read through the entire website and pre-race information email before the start.

-The meeting will be held at the Sawtelle Mtn Resort for all 200km/60km racers that will address trail conditions, rules, safety, etc and last-minute info that I need to pass along.
+The meeting will be held outside at the Sawtelle Mtn Resort for all 200km/60km racers that will address trail conditions, rules, safety, etc and last-minute info (and surprises) that I need to pass along.

 *I highly encourage and recommend to you to be at the event site on Thursday.
 Thursday’s meeting will be more informative.

 *Friday’s meeting will be very brief.

 *We have included the last minute Friday morning race day, gear check and meeting with respect to people's time away from home, travel, and veterans of the event.
 If you fall into this category don’t come unprepared, be late, or cause stress to yourself or the event management.
 We will not cut you slack if you come up short on a piece of equipment, are late, or do not make the meeting.
 We will not let you start and you will not get a refund.